Device-independent Shannon entropy certification: Device-independent randomness extraction

 Let us consider an experiment on a quantum entangled state of two particles, shared previously between Alice and Bob, which are the Werner states:

 where $\bra{\psi^+}$ is a maximally entangled state and $p$ is the noise level.
-They both measure observables (settings) on their particles.
-Only a handful of measurement settings will maximize the value of Shannon entropy for given Bell inequalities.
+The parties separately choose observables (settings) and perform measurements on their particles.
+Only a handful of setting pairs will, however, maximize the value of Shannon entropy for given Bell inequalities.

-To provide a valid DI randomness expansion, a protocol called spot-checking should be used \cite{10.1007/978-3-642-40328-6_33,Shalm2021}.
-For a Bell inequality $G$, a trusted third party determines randomly (randomly chooses $t_i=\{ 0, 1 \}$), with a small probability $0 < q < 1$ (the longer the output we want to obtain, the smaller $q$ needs to be, e.g. in \cite{doi:10.1137/15M1044333} they used $q = \frac{\log^2 N}{N}$), whether a trial will be one of two options: testing the value of Bell expression or randomness generation.
+To guarantee a valid DI randomness expansion, a protocol called spot-checking should be used \cite{10.1007/978-3-642-40328-6_33,Shalm2021}.
+It is used to verify the integrity of quantum devices without having to test every round, ensuring that the observed correlations genuinely reflect quantum behavior.
+It provides strong security guarantees because the random and unpredictable selection of test rounds prevents adversarial devices from knowing when they are being checked, making cheating statistically detectable.
+For a Bell inequality $G$, a trusted third party determines randomly (randomly chooses $t_i=\{ 0, 1 \}$), with a small probability $0 < q < 1$ (the longer the output we want to obtain, the smaller $q$ needs to be, e.g. in \cite{doi:10.1137/15M1044333} $q = \frac{\log^2 N}{N}$ has been used), whether a trial will be one of two options: testing the value of Bell expression or randomness generation.